Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: Statistical properties

 We notice that the velocity dispersions of the IllustrisTNG ETGs are systematically lower than their observational counterparts, which span a similar range in stellar masses.
-As it can be seen in Section \ref{sec:4.3} (Fig.~\ref{fig:gam_m200_fp}), the total galaxy and halo mass ($M_{200}$) of the simulated galaxies are also markedly smaller than those derived for observed galaxies.
+As it can be seen in Section \ref{sec:5.3} (Fig.~\ref{fig:gam_m200_fp}), the total galaxy and halo mass ($M_{200}$) of the simulated galaxies are also markedly smaller than those derived for observed galaxies.
 Both systematic inconsistencies, combined with the excess of central dark matter fractions as found in \citet{2018MNRAS.481.1950L}, indicate potential problems with the baryonic models of the simulation, which could result in a different mix of baryons and dark matter in central regions of galaxies as well as an overestimation of baryonic sizes of galaxies.

-We also point out that the strong lensing ETG sample that we compare the IllustrisTNG ETGs with also suffers from lens selection bias.
+These could result in not only the underestimation of the velocity dispersion, but also alter the overall trend of the $\gamma^{\prime} - \sigma_{\mathrm{e/2}}$ correlation.

+Furthermore, a problematic morphology-size relation has been found for IllustrisTNG compared with Pan-STARRS observations~\citep{2019MNRAS.483.4140R}.
+Bulge-dominated galaxies have larger sizes than their disk-dominated counterparts with similar stellar masses in IllustrisTNG, which is opposite to the Pan-STARRS observations.
+This trend reversal could lead to high-velocity dispersion galaxies (higher bulge dominance) in IllustrisTNG having larger sizes ($R_{\mathrm{eff}}$) and hence lower $\gamma^{\prime}$ (see Fig.~\ref{fig:gam_reff}) compared to the low-velocity dispersion galaxies (lower bulge dominance).
+Therefore, the morphology-size relation mismatch with observations in IllustrisTNG could be a major factor to account for the apparent $\gamma^{\prime}-\sigma_{\mathrm{e/2}}$ correlation mismatch shown in Fig.~\ref{fig:gam_sv}.

+Apart from simulation limitations, we have to beware that observational studies of the $\gamma^{\prime}-\sigma_{\mathrm{e/2}}$ correlation is prone to systematic biases.
+The observed trends of the two comparison datasets from dynamical modeling and strong gravitational lensing show marked differences at $\sigma_{\mathrm{e/2}}>200$km/s.
+In fact, \citet{2010ApJ...724..511A} measured $\partial\gamma^{\prime}/\partial\sigma_{\mathrm{e/2}} = 0.07 \pm 0.08$ for the SLACS sample of higher-redshift lensing galaxies, and \citet{2017MNRAS.467.1397P} obtained $\partial\gamma^{\prime}/\partial\sigma_{\mathrm{e}} = 0.442 \pm 0.081$ through 2D kinematics modeling for the local ETG sample.
 The visible systematic difference in the $\sigma_{\mathrm{e/2}}$ distribution between the two observational datasets can be explained by the fact that within the same stellar-mass range, galaxies with larger central velocity dispersion will have higher probabilities to act as gravitational lenses.
 Thus, strong lens galaxies in general have high stellar surface densities which leads to steeper slopes and adds an additional source of systematic bias to the total density slopes.
-However, quantifying the amount of systematic bias from strong lens sample selection bias is beyond the scope of this paper and will be discussed in future work.